How To Write Sample Email To Approach New Client (+ Templates)

 2. A/B test your subject lines to improve your campaigns

-A/B testing, or split testing, is one of the best ways to improve your email campaigns continuously.
+A/B testing, or split testing, is one of the best ways to optimize your email campaigns.

-Essentially, this is a way of comparing two versions of a single email or email campaign.
+Essentially, this is a way of comparing two or more versions of a single email or email campaign and seeing which resonates the most with your target customers.

 Typically, you can do this to test the subject’s response to email A compared to email B.